 Skimmer Setting

-The SKIMMER setting diverts water normally pumped into the filter system and instead sends it directly to the pool’s skimmer.
+The skimmer setting diverts water normally pumped into the filter system and instead sends it directly to the pool’s skimmer.
 This is a handy setting for those who wish to manually drain their pool via the attached garden hose and those who wish to set up robotic cleaning systems.

 Backwash Setting

-The BACKWASH setting is used to clean the filter by draining away dirt and debris collected in the filter media and directing it through to the backwash line.
+The backwash setting is used to clean the filter by draining away dirt and debris collected in the filter media and directing it through to the backwash line.

 Recirculate Setting

-RECIRCULATE is the multiport valve’s second ‘bypass’ setting.
+Recirculate is the multiport valve’s second ‘bypass’ setting.
 The pump draws water in and then returns it directly to the pool, bypassing the filter entirely.
 The RECIRCULATE option is most useful when your filter has a problem and needs fixing.
 This will keep your water moving and prevent stagnation until your filter works again.

 Rinse Setting

-The RINSE setting flushes and cleanses any leftover dust particles from the sand bed, preventing dust from blowing back into your pool.
+The rinse setting flushes and cleanses any leftover dust particles from the sand bed, preventing dust from blowing back into your pool.
 Rinsing a sand filter bed takes about 15-20 seconds.

 Bottom Line